zirkeltraining/scantoy/README.md

 Still to do:
 * UI  on mobile devices is hard to use, not responsive enough
+* Android Chrome has no colot picker, need replacement for that.
-* firmware to forward the values over the microbit radio (from a second microbit tethered to the first)
+* firmware to forward the values over the microbit radio (from a second microbit tethered to the first) (optional)
 * universal receiver firmware for a third microbit to receive via radio and filter for a specific ID

 Simple setup: